gurkirt/RetinaNet.pytorch.1.x/README.md

-## Pytorch implementation of RetinaNet
+# Pure pytorch.1.x implementation of RetinaNet
 ## OHEM Loss, Focal Loss, and YOLO Loss on top of FPN

 ## Introduction